 Friday – coding

 All three will be doing their own levels of Grammar Galaxy.
 Austin (10) and Brookland (8) are able to read their manuals on their own while I read with Gauge (5).
 We’ll all be reading at the same time, working on language arts at the same time, after working on our together subjects.
+There is now an audio-book version of Nebula!

 The girls then move on to their math, which they can do completely without me using Teaching Textbooks giving me time to work with Gauge on his math.